life insurance rates by age chart in canada

 Applicants in their 20s

-The following table shows sample monthly rates term policies for applicants in their 20s:
+The following table shows sample monthly rates for term policies for applicants in their 20s:

 Age10-Year Term20-Year Term